anfibiacreativa/anfibiacreativa/README.md

 Happy you're here!
 Hopefully you find something really useful!

-My name is Natalia Venditto and I currently work in the role of Principal Solutions Architect at Netcentric, a Cognizant Digital Business.
+My name is Natalia Venditto and I currently work in the role of Senior Solutions Architect, with MongoDB.
+Previously I was a Principal Solutions Architect at Netcentric, a Cognizant Digital Business.

 I am also a Google Developer Expert for Angular and Web Technologies, an Auth0 Ambassador, and a Women Techmakers IWD Organizer, for the Barcelona Chapter.